top of page

 • Moodiness or “blah” feeling

-To tune back into your hunger, it helps start eating consistently throughout the day.
-A great place to start is breakfast: start eating breakfast around the same time each day.
-Eventually you’ll notice you’re hungry and ready for it.
+To tune back into your hunger, it helps to start eating more consistently throughout the day.
+A great place to start is breakfast.
+If you begin eating breakfast around the same time each day, eventually you’ll notice you’re waking up hungry and ready for it.
+(Added bonus: this will also help regulate blood sugar and cortisol levels improving your stress response!)

-To tune back into your hunger, it helps to start eating consistently throughout the day.
+To tune back into your hunger, it helps to start eating more consistently throughout the day.

 This can feel scary.
-There can be a sense of accomplishment or peace with not feeling hunger (i.e., “if I’m not hungry, I won’t eat and I will lose/won’t gain weight”).
+There can be a sense of accomplishment or peace with not feeling hunger (if I’m not hungry, I won’t eat and I will lose/won’t gain weight).
 But consistently not eating enough can ultimately lead to weight gain and cause more metabolic harm than good.
-(Refresher on those side effects here).
+(Refresher on those side effects here and here).

 Is it OK to eat when not hungry?

-It can be a slippery slope down into the dark valley of yo-yo dieting and weight cycling if we only eat when we’re hungry.
-This would make us miss out on things like: not tasting one of the delicious cookies that you or your friend just baked, or not having dessert after a meal, or not enjoying a bowl of popcorn while watching a moving.
-We’re often satisfied from dinner when it comes time for dessert or a movie on the couch, but unless we are uncomfortably full, there is no reason to deny ourselves of these enjoyable things.
+For some, it can be a slippery slope down into the dark valley of yo-yo dieting and weight cycling if we only eat when we’re stomach-gurgling hungry.
+This would make us miss out on things like: getting ice cream cones with a friend, having dessert after a meal, or enjoying popcorn while watching a moving.
+We’re often satisfied from dinner when it comes time for dessert or a movie on the couch, but unless we are uncomfortably full, we shouldn't deny ourselves of these enjoyable aspects of eating when we're in the mood.
 And as you know, denying ourselves of the foods we enjoy can lead to overindulging later.

-Plus, say if we were to come home to some freshly baked cookies but told ourselves we’d wait to try one when we were hungry, what do you think would happen?
+For example, say if we were to come home to some freshly baked cookies but told ourselves we’d wait to try one when we were hungry, what do you think would happen?
 Would we try one or at least six to tame our growling stomach?
-(Remember how our cravings for carbs/sweets increases as we let hunger go on?).
+(Remember how our craving for carbs/sweets increases as we let hunger go on?).

 Don’t Fear Your Hunger

-Bottomline, ignoring our hunger does more harm than good.
-It biologically results in more reminders to eat and carb cravings.
-It also counteracts the result we’re often trying to achieve by ignoring it — whether it’s weight loss, curbing cravings, avoiding certain foods or food altogether.
-Honoring our hunger helps us learn to trust our bodies, which in turn helps us reject diet mentality, while making intuitive eating accessible again.
+Bottom line, ignoring our hunger often does more harm than good.
+It biologically results in more reminders to eat and crave simple carbs.
+It also counteracts the result we’re often trying to achieve by ignoring it—whether it’s weight loss, curbing cravings, or avoiding certain foods.
+Honoring our hunger helps us learn to trust our bodies, which can allow us to reject diet mentality and become more in tune with our needs.

-Stay tuned for about intuitive eating and my anti-diet approach to nutrition, health, and wellness by subscribing here!
+Stay tuned for more about my anti-diet approach to nutrition, health, and wellness by subscribing to my newsletter.
+Learn more about my services or schedule a free 15-minute consultation call here.

 Recent Posts